raviqqe/ein-design/effect_system.md

 ### Concurrency types

-- Some concurrency bugs are not testable.
+- Concurrency errors among effects are not testable.
-  - e.g. when effects are interleaved in multiple concurrent execution contexts

 ```
 type Concurrency =
   { evaluateUnorderedStream : Stream (None -> Any) -> Stream Any
   , evaluateStream : Stream (None -> Any) -> Stream Any
   , splitStream : Stream Any -> Stream (Stream Any)
   , ...